 Historic Madison, Inc. (HMI) of Wisconsin has served as Madison's historical society since 1974.
 Our mission is to preserve and share stories about Madison's past through publications, events and public programs.

-Our publications include Historic Madison: A Journal of the Four Lake Region - an almost annual journal published since 1975 (there have been 22 issues as of 2012) - with each issue containing several articles of historical interest.
+Our publications include Historic Madison: A Journal of the Four Lake Region - an almost annual journal published since 1975 (there have been 23 issues as of 2012) - with each issue containing several articles of historical interest.
 We also publish a newsletter three times per year with news about HMI activities plus interesting tidbits from Madison's past.
 Both publications are provided free to members.
-Additional publications, including HMI's calendar with an entry for each day of the year, are available for purchase.
 See our Publications section of this web site.

 HMI hosts several programs and events throughout the year, including the popular Alternate Parade of Homes featuring tours of renovated and restored homes in historic neighborhoods.
 We offer tours of Forest Hill and Resurrection Cemeteries, providing a fascinating glimpse into the lives of citizens who have shaped Madison's history.
 The annual meeting, for HMI members and prospective members, includes an interesting presentation on a particular historical topic.